ischmidt20/ischmidt20.github.io/projects/school.md

 ![](/assets/162_graph.png){: .image-right height="440px" width="340px"}
 - **Co-Authors**: Yulie Park, Christian Simeon, Yifan Xia

 For our final project in a linear programming class, we were told to optimize the supply chain for a fictional sugar cane company.
 Sugar cane was bought from different plantations and shipped to different refineries, who in turn shipped molasses to different customers.
-There were a number of parameters in our model, including the different shipping costs from location to location, the varying productivities and capacities of the different refineries, and maximum supply and minimum demand.
+There were a number of fixed parameters in our model, including the different shipping costs from location to location, the varying productivities and capacities of the different refineries, and maximum supply and minimum demand.
 Our decision variables were the amount of sugar cane to buy from each supplier and where to ship it, and how much molasses to ship from each refinery to each customer.
 I wrote the [AMPL code](/assets/162_ampl.mod.txt) to formulate and solve the model, and drew up a nice diagram displaying our optimal results.

 ### **San Francisco Giants**